aws/c3r/README.md

 3. a collaboration `COLLABORATION_ID` in the form of a UUID, and

 4. an environment variable `C3R_SHARED_SECRET` containing a Base64-encoded 256-bit secret.
-See the "Preparing encrypted data tables" section in [AWS Clean Rooms documentation](https://docs.aws.amazon.com/clean-rooms/latest/userguide/prepare-encrypted-data.html#create-SSK) for details on how to generate the shared secret key.
+See the "[Preparing encrypted data tables](https://docs.aws.amazon.com/clean-rooms/latest/userguide/prepare-encrypted-data.html#create-SSK)" section of the user guide for details on how to generate a shared secret key.

 An encrypted `OUTPUT` file can be generated by running the C3R encryption client at the command line as follows: